AISaturdaysLagos/C9-team-nwapa/README.md

 ---

-## 📜 Acknowledgement
+## 📜 Acknowledgment
 This project was developed as part of the **AI Saturdays Lagos Machine Learning Program**, focusing on applying data science to real-world sustainability problems.
-Special thanks to mentors and cohort peers for their guidance and contributions.
+Special thanks to mentors and cohort peers for their guidance and contributions

 ---